Great American Smokeout: 2 Weeks of Plastic Toothpicks!

-By tiffany delite
+tiffany delite profile image

-As embarrassing and frustrating as it is to admit that such a nasty habit can have such a stronghold on my life, I have to say that despite my best intentions and grandest efforts during the Great American Smokeout - I still smoke.
-Sigh.
+As embarrassing and frustrating as it is to admit, I must say that despite my best intentions and grandest efforts that day - I still smoke.
 Obviously, I underestimated the power and control that I have given smoking cigarettes in my life.
-However, I do smoke much less now than before the Great American Smokeout, and I still declare that I am still committed and determined to quit.
+However, I am still committed and determined to quit - one day.

 Sugarfree Gum - I like to chew peppermint or cinnamon flavored sugar-free gum.
-I chew the sugar-free gum because I know that the gum loaded with sugar is very harmful for ones teeth.The gum not only keeps my mouth busy, but it smells good and taste fresh, too.
+Gum loaded with sugar is very harmful to one's teeth.
+Gum not only keeps my mouth busy, but it smells good and tastes fresh, too.
 Since I have a very keen sense of smell - especially when I am not smoking - it is important for me to be able to have pleasant smells to smell.

 Exercise extreme caution if you use toothpicks as a smoking cessation aid.
 One day, something startled me, and the toothpick I was using was suddenly in my mouth instead of between my lips.
 I kinda giggled to myself as I imagined an epitaph that read "HERE LIES TIFFANY DELITE: SHE QUIT SMOKING AND CHOKED ON A TOOTHPICK" - now wouldn't that be something.